dd482IT/PNPT-StudyGuide/WindowsCommandLine.md

 `copy`, `move`, `del` or `erase`.
 Processes: `tasklist`, check for filters using `tasklist /f`, `tasklist /FI "imagename eq sshd.exe`, `taskill /PID <number>`.

+Powershell

+List Available cmdlets: `Get-Command`, there are different types of commands and they can be filtered like so `Get-Command -CommandType "Function"`
+Man Page: `Get-Help <commandlet>`